 The department has a vision to ensure people of all abilities can participate fully in all aspects and pathways of employment.
 This includes being purposeful in the design of facilities, roles, recruitment and ensuring rewarding career pathways for all employees to create a positive workplace where all departmental staff are valued and feel like they belong.
 The strategy

 Able.
-Valuing talent in all abilities (PDF, 534KB) was launched by the Director-General in December 2019.
+Valuing talent in all abilities workforce strategy was launched by the Director-General in December 2019.

 Neurodiversity.
 More than able on YouTube.

 We acknowledge that Aboriginal and Torres Strait Islander students will have the best prospect of success when they see role models like them in our workplaces, feel understood, have a sense of belonging and their identity, language and culture is valued.
 You can find out more about the

 department's commitment, in the spirit of reconciliation, to deliver aspirational educational, economic and social outcomes for Aboriginal peoples and Torres Strait Islander peoples.